James Skinner (East India Company officer)

-Fluent in Persian, the court and intellectual language of India in his day, Skinner composed several works in the language, including an extensively illustrated manuscript Kitāb-i Tashrīḥ al-Aqvām (History of the Origin and Distinguishing Marks of the Different Castes of India), now held by the Library of Congress.
+Born to a Scottish father and an Indian mother from the Bhojpur region, he was fluent in Persian, the court and intellectual language of India in his day.
+Skinner composed several works in the language, including an extensively illustrated manuscript Kitāb-i Tashrīḥ al-Aqvām (History of the Origin and Distinguishing Marks of the Different Castes of India), now held by the Library of Congress.

+He is sometimes referred to as the "father of the Indian cavalry".

+The historian Mildred Archer said: "Among military adventurers who have served in India, none was more dashing than the half-Indian leader of the famous Irregular Cavalry Corps known as Skinner's Horse."

 Early life

 Skinner was born in 1778 in Calcutta (now Kolkata), India.
 His father was Lieutenant-Colonel Hercules Skinner (c.
 1735 – 12 July 1803), an officer in the East India Company Army of Scottish origin.
-Skinner claimed that his mother Jeany was an Indian aristocrat, daughter of a zamindar.
-She was taken prisoner at the age of fourteen, and came under the care of his father, then an ensign, who treated her with much regard.
+Skinner claimed that his mother Jeany was an Indian aristocrat, daughter of a Rajput zamindar from the "Bojepoor country" (standard spelling is Bhojpuri) around Bejaghur in what was then part of Benares district and later part of Mirzapur district.
+She was taken prisoner at the age of fourteen by Maharaja Chait Singh of Benares State, and later came under the care of his father, then an ensign, who treated her with much regard.
 Subsequently, they had seven children, two girls and five boys, Joseph, James, Hercules, Alexander, Thomas, Louisa and Elizabeth.
-When he was 12 years old, his mother Jeany committed suicide, because her daughters were sent to a school for children of mixed heritage.
+When he was 12 years old, his mother Jeany committed suicide because her daughters were sent to a school for children of mixed heritage.

 Skinner was first educated at an English school in Calcutta, and then in 1794 sent to a boarding school.